76eren/Mangu/README.md

 Things I still need to do:
+  - Fix a bug with certain manga hoster on a different site
+  - Optimise code (No more making 69 different classes per source)
   - Allow user to go to a previous chapter
-  - Make the UI bearable
   - Make the images cache before starting to read
   - Go back to chapter list from the reading page
+  - Change the current chapter list UI to a resycleview.